pattonsgirl/Spring2022-CEG2350/Labs/Lab10/README.md

 5. The gateway address:
 6. The DHCP server address:
 7. The DNS server address:
+8. Identify the route your outbound packets go through in order to access the Internet through your ISP.
+   - Useful commands: `traceroute` / `tracert`, `route`

 - Note: These results are going to look boring at home, but interesting on more complex networks, like Wright State.
 At home you likely have one device (your router) that is the first stop for most requests (DHCP, DNS, and gateway to route traffic to the next stop).
 On a complex network, you'll see these addresses getting distributed to different devices - there is a device to connect to to request an address and network information (DHCP server), another that is a first stop for DNS resolution, and maybe another that is the gateway address that packets outside the network are forwarded to to find their destination.